DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-dependencies.md

 A dependency type specifies which edges (right or left - for preceding and succeeding tasks) serve as the start and end points for the dependency.

-Hold on the preceding task's required edge (marked with a circle) and drag the line to the required edge of the succeeding task.
+Move the mouse pointer above the preceding task's edge (marked with a circle) and drag the connector to the edge of the next task.

 "Finish-To-Start" dependency between tasks: